III A Man

 3b3) Social needs and drives thrive with eg communication and socialization, seeking eg

-3b4) Emotional needs and drives comprise moods, sensations, passions, sentiments and compassions.
+3b4) Emotional needs and drives comprise eg feeling, mood, sentiment and passion.

-b5,4) Required: physical maintenance and excitement of life's basic notions.
+3b5,4) Required physical maintenance and excitement of life's basic actions.

 3b6) Lower instincts mostly lead to self-usurious archaic desires for